You are here

 • Signs of heart disease

-During a CT scan, you lie still on a table.
-The table slowly passes through the center of a large X-ray machine.
-The test is painless.
-During some tests you receive a contrast dye, which makes parts of your body show up better in the image.
+During the scan, you lie still on a table.
+The table slowly passes through the center of a large donut-shaped machine.
+The x-ray tube rotates around your body to create images.

 NIH: National Cancer Institute